 Discover the fascinating history of this unique hotel

 Built in 1925, this was the first hotel at Carlyon Bay and was originally called the St Austell Bay Hotel.
-The hotel quickly became a fashionable choice with movie stars and celebrities and was frequented by a famous Royal visitor, Edward, then Prince of Wales, and his future wife, Mrs Wallis Simpson.
+The hotel quickly became a fashionable choice with movie stars and celebrities alike and was frequented by a famous Royal visitor, Edward (Prince of Wales), and his future wife, Mrs Wallis Simpson.

 The building suffered a devastating fire in 1931.
 Locals who rushed to the scene to help were met with the sight of furniture being frantically thrown from the windows to save it from the flames.